-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Bella Petrella's Holdings, Inc. (a majority owned subsidiary of JVW Entertainment, Inc.) as of May 31, 2010 and the results of its operations and its cash flows for the periods July 28, 2009 (date of inception) to March 18, 2010 and March 19, 2010 to May 31, 2010 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Bella Petrella's Holdings, Inc. (a majority owned subsidiary of JVW Entertainment, Inc.) as of May 31, 2010 and the results of its operations and its cash flows for the period July 28, 2009 (date of inception) to May 31, 2010 in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2, the Company has incurred a net loss of \$141,162 during the period from July 28, 2009 (date of inception) to March 18, 2010 and a net loss of \$38,280 during the period from March 19, 2010 to May 31, 2010, has an accumulated deficit of \$38,280 as of May 31, 2010, and has limited revenue generating operations.
+As discussed in Note 3, the Company has incurred a net loss of \$173,252 during the period from July 28, 2009 (date of inception) to May 31, 2010, has an accumulated deficit of \$173,252 as of May 31, 2010, and has limited revenue generating operations.
 These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 2.
+Management's plans in regard to these matters are also described in Note 3.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/ Pender Newkirk & Company LLP Pender Newkirk & Company LLP Certified Public Accountants Tampa, Florida September 1, 2010
+/s/ Pender Newkirk & Company LLP Pender Newkirk & Company LLP Certified Public Accountants Tampa, Florida January 7, 2011